The road is under police guard and a large area has been taped off by officers

-A busy road in Sheffield has today been cordoned off by the police.
+A busy road in Sheffield has today been cordoned off by the police after a car came off the road.

 Read More